jjunac/HashCode2018/README.md

 ## Score

-For our first participation, we did `38 218 195` points and finished XXXXth out of XXXXXX.
+For our first participation, we did `38 218 195` points and finished 1335th out of 4856.